 The larger the corporation and the “freer” the market, the greater the corporation’s ability to force others to bear its costs and thereby subsidize its profits.
 Market fundamentalists call it “economies of scale.”
 More thoughtful observers call it theft.

 To facilitates socially efficient self-organization, market must be governed by rules that support the following 10 essential market principles.

-Rule 1: Value life more than money.
+1: Favor life interests over financial interests.
 Life rather than money is the appropriate standard for evaluating economic choices and performance.
 Generally the best indicators of the health of human societies center on the condition of the most vulnerable among us.
 For example, we might ask how many more people enjoy secure and adequate diets this year over last.
 Being our most vulnerable members, the status of children is an especially sensitive indicator.
 Know the rates of infant mortality, childhood malnutrition, teenage crime, and out-of-wedlock pregnancies and you have a remarkably clear picture of a society’s state of health.
 For natural systems, biodiversity and the size of fragile fish, bird, and frog populations are excellent indicators of the state of ecosystem health.
 Taking life as the measure requires developing new tools for making choices as to how we will use our productive resources and for measuring market performance by it’s contribution to healthful living.

-These ten principles for healthy, efficient markets frame the essential elements of a New Economy policy agenda.
+These ten rules for healthy, efficient markets frame the essential elements of a New Economy policy agenda.

 Abstracted, adapted, and updated from David Korten, When Corporations Rule the World and The Post Corporate World: Life After Capitalism.